keeramis/dma_debug/README.md

 #define CTS1                D3
 #define RTS1                D2
 ```
-3. Run the python app - No args needed.
+3. Run the python app - Change the Serial port.
 Baud / other settings need to be modified with in the app if needed
 4. Ensure flow control is working; You will see that the data is transfered continuously both ways.
 Momentarily disconnect CTS line and verify that data should stop